SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 3. Security

 Subnetting can be used to achieve security goals.
 You subnet a network so that certain sensitive messages are only limited within specific subnets and not accessible or sent to other subnets.
 Subnetting is therefore a tool for Network administrators and security experts to implement Access control policies and firewall rules for enhanced network security.
-This also ensures that security breaches -when they occur -are limited to certain segments or subnets of the network.

 4. Troubleshooting is Better with Subnetted Networks